 Work for assessment must be submitted on time.
-If a student fails to do an assessment task, or to submit an assessment task on time without a valid reason, a zero mark must be recorded for that task.
-The Head Teacher will contact the student's parents/guardians informing them (by phone or letter) of the penalty involved.
+If a student fails to do an assessment task, or fails to submit an assessment task on time without a valid reason, a zero mark must be recorded for that task.
 An 'N' Award Warning will be sent home and parents/guardians will be asked to indicate that they have received this letter by returning the tear-off slip.

 The student is still required to complete the task to meet course requirements.
-No mark will be awarded for the late task.
-If a student's attempt at a particular task scores zero then it is a matter for the teacher's professional judgment whether the attempt is a genuine one.
-The school may, where appropriate, substitute a task or in extreme circumstances estimate a student's marks based on other evidence.
+No mark will be awarded for a late task.
+If a student's attempt at a particular task demonstrates very little or no effort, then it is a matter for the teacher's professional judgment whether the attempt is a genuine one.
+The school may, where appropriate, substitute a task or in extreme circumstances moderate a student's marks based on other assessment evidence.